We retired the Likes, Collections, and Moments timelines on January 13, 2023.

 Display a specific number of items between 1 and 20 by customizing your embed HTML.

 Add a data-tweet-limit attribute to the embed code to specify a number of Tweets.
-The timeline will automatically adjust its height to display specified number of Tweets.
+The timeline will automatically adjust its height to display a specified number of Tweets.
 The timeline is fixed after display; it will not poll for new Tweets until the page is refreshed.

 <a class="twitter-timeline" href="https://twitter.com/TwitterDev" data-tweet-limit="3"> Tweets by @TwitterDev </a>

 An embedded timeline describes its content for screen readers and other assistive technologies using additional markup defined in WAI-ARIA standards.
 A timeline widget is a live region of a page which will receive updates when new Tweets become available.

 By default, a timeline has a politeness value of polite by default; set a data-aria-polite attribute value of assertive to set the embedded timeline live region politeness to assertive, for example if you’re using the embedded Timeline as a primary source of live content in your page.

 <a class="twitter-timeline" href="https://twitter.com/TwitterDev" data-aria-polite="assertive"> Tweets by @TwitterDev </a>